-- Go to File History, click System Image Backup link in the bottom left corner of the screen.
+- Go to File History, and click the System Image Backup link in the bottom left corner of the screen.
 Connect an external USB hard drive with enough free space.

 As we had mentioned earlier, there will be times when you will find yourselves in need of using recovery tools on Windows 10.
 Whenever you find Window in a hopeless condition and you are in a desperate need to get into a recovery environment.
 Here are the easiest ways to go about it….

 - If you can still boot into Windows then Select Start> Settings> Update & Security.
 Select Recovery in the left pane, then select Restart now.

 - If Windows won't boot and you still have a System Repair Disc then insert the disc into your optical drive and boot your PC.
 When you are asked to “Press any Key….” then pick a language.

 - If Windows won't boot and you have a Recovery Drive, then insert the Recovery Flash drive into a USB port and boot your PC.
 If your PC skips the flash drive and attempts to boot Windows.
 Reboot and enter your setup screen.
 Look for a boot or boot order option.
 You have successfully booted the flash drive, select a language.

 Once, you are in a recovery environment, select Troubleshoot, then Systems Image Recovery.

 If you are still not confident about your recovery tools then you can always, Click here to see all data recovery programs for Windows.